Home Page

 What kind of a breast protector did you use in the 70's, or did they even have that type of equipment?

 It was a requirement that women wear a breast protector when fighting in a professional bout.
 The breast protector looked like two salad bowls, that the woman would sew on the inside of the bra.
-The breast protectors were uncomfortable and looked horrible.

 Did you wear a breast protector when you trained in the gym?

 NO. I wish that I had.
 I developed problems later in life, and now wonder if it was because the majority of the time I trained, I had no protection.
-I have heard other comments on this subject by women who say that "you don't get hit in that area" and so why is there a concern.
+I have heard other comments on this subject by women say that "you don't get hit in that area" and so why is there a concern.
 I do not believe that.
 Especially when a lot of times the woman's sparring partners are men.
 Also, many of the female competitors came from a previous background of karate and kick-boxing.
 They cannot say that no one ever kicked them in the breast at one time or another.

 I never heard of any female boxers in the 70's and 80's.
 I thought women were only into kickboxing then?